simonswain/redis-counts/README.md

 cp config.sample.js config.js
 ```

-Edit `config.js` to point to your Redis instance if it's not
+Edit `config.js` to point to your Redis instance, and identify they
-localhost, and add they appropriate keys.
+keys you want to watch:

 ```javascript
 // get the llen of these